2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-dnn.md

 ---
 uid: NetCode.DynamicCode.Dnn
 ---
-# Link / @Dnn Object in Razor / .net
+# Dnn / @Dnn Object in Dynamic Code

 The `Dnn` is a helper object which contains properties to access information about the current tab, portal, user, module etc.